 When you brush, make sure you use gentle, circular motions to massage and clean the teeth and gums.
 While many people use a back-and-forth motion, this motion can actually irritate and damage your gums, making them sore and more likely to bleed or recede.

-Improper flossing technique
+Incorrect flossing technique

 We all know the importance of flossing every day to help remove plaque from places where your toothbrush cannot reach.
 To make sure that your healthy habit isn't causing swollen or bleeding gums, be gentle when you floss.
 Rather than forcing the floss between your teeth, carefully slide it up and down, following the curve of each tooth.

 According to the British Dental Health Foundation, it is believed that most people suffer from a form of gum disease called gingivitis, and that gum disease is the major cause of tooth loss in adults in the UK.
-It is a disease that progresses slowly and with proper treatment and maintaining good oral health, it can be slowed down to a rate which means that you should be able to keep from losing your teeth, most of your life.
+It is a disease that progresses slowly and with correct treatment and maintaining good oral health, it can be slowed down to a rate which means that you should be able to keep from losing your teeth, most of your life.
 If the disease progresses to periodontitis, a much more serious form of gum disease, then tooth loss is a possible consequence.

 - Changes in the way teeth fit together on biting, or in the fit of partial dentures